 Ronda Železný-Green, Ph.D.

-Ronda Železný-Green, Ph.D. is the Program Director for the Capacity Accelerator Network (CAN).
+Ronda Železný-Green, Ph.D. is the Director of Digital Learning for data.org.
 She is a diversity, equity, and inclusion (DEI) changemaker creating systems to empower Black people, women, people with disabilities, and other marginalized populations in the technology and education sectors.Read more